top of page

 Strategic support to Slow Food International

-From 2015-2024, Slow Food engaged an external consultant, Catalys, led by Ian Baker; who has worked with the headquarters and Brussels-based staff to establish a comprehensive set of tools and capacities that have embedded impact and evaluation thinking within the organisation.
+From 2015-2025, Slow Food engaged an external consultant, Catalys, led by Ian Baker; worked with headquarters (Bra, Italy) and Brussels-based staff to establish an Impact Fraework, including a comprehensive set of tools for measuring and planning for Impact across the full range of Slow Food's activities, from communication to networks, projects and programmes.
+In addition to the concrete tools developed, Catalys worked to develop the organisation's internal capacities; through which work impact and evaluation thinking has been embedded within the organisation.

 When Slow Food approached Catalys in 2015, they were seeking assistance in gaining a better understanding of their impacts and it has been a thoroughly fascinating journey.
 The work has involved: